oicr-gsi/djerba/doc/how_djerba_works.md

 | Render | JSON | HTML, PDF | Use the JSON data to write a human-readable HTML document, which is then converted to PDF |

 **Table 1:** Steps of Djerba report generation

+The use of each file format is as follows:
+- INI: simple plain-text configuration file
+- JSON: Machine-readable file with report data
+- HTML: Data transformed into a human-readable format
+- PDF: Self-contained document for sharing and archiving

 ## The `djerba.py` Script